-- 2.40 It is proposed to discharge foul water from the proposed development, via a 225mm Ø gravity foul sewer outfall and discharge into the existing 450mm Ø connection, as granted under Planning Ref.
+- 2.43 It is proposed to discharge foul water from the proposed development, via a 225mm Ø gravity foul sewer outfall and discharge into the existing 450mm Ø connection, as granted under Planning Ref.
 SD19A/0042.
-The proposed network connects into the EX FOUL MH, with an invert level of 63.15m, prior to the ultimate outfall discharging into the Grange Castle Pumping Station, which has already been approved under the aforementioned permission. - 2.41 It is proposed that all foul condensate effluent from the proposed new data centres, will be connected into head manholes adjacent to the data halls.
+The proposed network connects into the EX FOUL MH, with an invert level of 63.15m, prior to the ultimate outfall discharging into the Grange Castle Pumping Station, which has already been approved under the aforementioned permission. - 2.44 It is proposed that all foul condensate effluent from the proposed new data centres, will be connected into head manholes adjacent to the data halls.
 The office building contains 6 no. WC's, with a predicted maximum number of daily staff being in the region of circa 40 people, over a 24hr period.
 Based on Irish Water's Code of Practice of 200ltr/hd/day, the peak wastewater flow will not be in excess of circa 0.54l/s.
 All on-site gravity foul sewers have been designed to be a minimum 150mm / 225mm diameter uPVC Class SN8 pipes, with gradients designed to achieve self-cleansing velocities.
 Further detail in relation to waste water emissions is presented in the Pinnacle Consulting Engineers Water Engineering Planning Report.
-Further reference is made to the sewerage and waste water treatment system in Chapter 8 Hydrology.
+A confirmation of feasibility was received from Irish Water (Ref.
+CDS 21008013, dated 2ns December 2021) confirming wastewater supply connection can be facilitated with no upgrades required to the network.
+Further reference is made to the sewerage and waste water treatment system is provided in the Engineering Addendum by Pinnacle, Consulting Engineers attached to this Al response, and in Chapter 8 Hydrology.

-- 2.42 Water is required for cleaning, general potable supply for drinking and sanitary facilities, in addition to fire-fighting requirements.
+2.45 Water is required for cleaning, general potable supply for drinking and sanitary facilities, in addition to fire-fighting requirements.
 This will be sourced from mains water supply from the previously granted 150 mm Ø network within the site as permitted under SDCC Planning Ref.
 SD19A/0042 / ABP Ref.

 PL06S.305948.
-This is fed from the existing 400mm Ø trunk main located along the R120 to the east of the site. - 2.43 The design requires a total peak water demand (for both domestic and process demand) of up to 0.43litres per second (I/s) and an average water demand of 0.086l/s.
+This is fed from the existing 400mm \emptyset trunk main located along the R120 to the east of the site.

+2.46 The design requires a total peak water demand (for both domestic and process demand) of up to 0.43litres per second (I/s) and an average water demand of 0.086l/s.
 As noted in the previous section and in the Pinnacle Engineering Planning Report, a PCE was submitted to IW (Ref.
 CDS21000754) which addressed water demand for the development.
 The overall water demand associated with the Proposed Development is in accordance with the water demand outlined in the submitted PCE.
-Further detail in relation to water supply is presented in the Pinnacle Consulting Engineers, Engineering Planning Report, Chapter 8 Hydrology and Chapter 15 Material Assets.
+A positive response was received having regard to this.
+Further detail in relation to water supply is presented in the Pinnacle Consulting Engineers, Engineering Addendum attached to this Al response, and in Chapter 8 Hydrology and Chapter 15 Material Assets.